chaoticgd/wrench/docs/shrub_renderer.md

 ### Operation

-The following operations are performed in seperate loops:
+The following operations are performed in separate loops:

 1. Copy GIF tags to GS packet.
 2. Copy GS AD texture data to GS packet.